 - Student teams agree that they will not seek outside help from any source after receiving the case.
 It is not acceptable to ask specific or general questions related to the case of anyone, or to have anyone read, listen to, watch, or provide feedback on the presentation.
 The presenting team is charged with doing its own work on the case with no assistance from anyone not on the team.
 It is NOT permissible to contact the case authors.

-- After receiving their materials, chapters should review them to determine if they wish to compete.
-If chapters wish to compete, the Final Registration Form (form will be available on February 1, 2019) must be completed by no later than February 19, 2018.
+- After receiving their materials, teams should review them to determine if they wish to compete.
+If colleges wish to compete, the Final Registration Form (form will be available on February 1, 2021) must be completed by no later than February 28, 2021.

 - Later entrants may not be permitted to compete.

 - The presentation and question session will last up to 25 minutes.
 Presentations will be limited to fifteen minutes.
 Judges will have the remaining time (typically 10 minutes) to ask questions.